wbuz24/undergrad-repo/README.md

 # Undergrad-Repo
-This repository holds the course work for Will Buziak's Undergraduate degree in Mechanical Engineering with a minor in Computer Science
+This repository holds the course work for Will Buziak's Undergraduate degree in Mechanical Engineering with a minor in Computer Science from the University of Tennessee, Knoxville.

 ## Note: